-This project is to support the design and development of a water center at the SLV's only university, in order to directly raise public awareness and engagement in water issues.
-The objectives of the project include building faculty capacity to provide water education, engaging students at this Hispanic Serving Institution in learning about water through many avenues, from classes, presentations, field trips, and service learning, volunteer work, and internships that prepare them for the many career paths available in water, and/or water literacy that will help them succeed.
+This project is to support the design and development of a water center at the SLV's only university, in order to directly engage the institution in water education and water issues.
+The objectives of the project include building faculty capacity to provide water education, possible water research projects, development of water related educational materials and library resources.
+Programming will engage students at this Hispanic-Serving Institution in learning about water through many avenues, from classes, presentations, field trips, and service learning, volunteer work, and internships that prepare them for the many career paths available in water, and/or water literacy.

 The Director has been developing this plan in conjunction with and under the guidance of key ASU personnel and departments.
-She has discussed and engaged the leadership (including the President and Academic Vice President); faculty (in areas of the sciences, Biology, Hydrology, Geography, Geology, etc.; the new Outdoor Recreation and Stewardship major; the emerging Food Studies Program; as well as Agriculture, business, English, History, and Art); administrative support areas (including the offices of Extended Studies which offers on-line and continuing education and Civic Engagement which organizes and recruits students for volunteer, service learning and internship opportunities), the Co-Curricular Recreation and Engagement program, and student government.
+She has discussed and engaged the leadership (including the President and Associate Vice President of Academic Affairs); faculty (in areas of the sciences, Biology, Hydrology, Geography, Geology, etc.; the new Outdoor Recreation and Stewardship major; the emerging Food Studies Program; as well as Agriculture, Business, English, History, and Art); administrative support areas (including the offices of Extended Studies, which offers on-line and continuing education, and Civic Engagement, which organizes and recruits students for volunteer, service learning and internship opportunities), the Co-Curricular Recreation and Engagement (CORE) program, and student government and student EARTH group.

-The community outreach role of the water center will likewise provide programs that raise public awareness of the area's water needs and challenges.
-As evidenced by the packed room of 100 diverse community members (vs just the usual active water community members) who attended the September 2018 "Tale of Two Rivers" talk at ASU, presented by Cleave Simpson (General Manager of the Rio Grande Water Conservation District) and Reagan Waskom (of the Colorado Water Institute), the interest is strong.
+The community outreach role of the water center will work with the Rio Grande Basin Roundtable and other partners to provide programs that raise public awareness of the area's water needs and challenges.
+As evidenced by the packed room of 100 diverse community members (vs the usual core group of active water community members) who attended the September 2018 "Tale of Two Rivers" talk at ASU, presented by Cleave Simpson (General Manager of the Rio Grande Water Conservation District) and Reagan Waskom (of the Colorado Water Institute), the interest is strong.

-The planned "State of the Basin Symposium" for Feb.
-2019, is already gaining a great deal of interest.
+The Rio Grande "State of the Basin Symposium" on February 23, 2019, attracted approximately 300 attendees and provided a forum for SLV water leaders to inform and update the community.
 With the increased risk of water exportation, there is significant increased interest in water as well.
-The time is ripe to engage more community members, enhance their water literacy, and involve them in the many key strategies needed to achieve a more sustainable water future for the SLV.
+The time is ripe to engage the university and community, enhance water literacy, and involve more people in the strategies to achieve a more secure water future for the SLV, including preparing the next generation of water leaders for their roles.